 We see Dos Equis as a well-behaved yet straightforward solution for a wide range of investment objectives.
 Because the portfolio invests in no more than 5 ETFs, requirements for initial capital are low.
 Thanks to the weekly rebalancing schedule, Dos Equis works well for DIY investors with a busy life.
 The portfolio's high returns, combined with its tax-efficiency, make it a suitable choice for taxable accounts.

 However, the portfolio requires that investors feel comfortable with using leverage.
-Many brokerages consider leveraged ETFs high-risk assets and require their clients to sign additional disclosures before allowing them to use these.
+Many brokerages consider leveraged ETFs high-risk assets and need their clients to sign additional disclosures before allowing them to use these products.

 To learn more about Dos Equis, see the dedicated portfolio page with daily updated charts and metrics.